 The best way to prevent infection is to take everyday preventive actions, like washing your hands often, avoiding close contact with people and refraining from shaking hands.

 The CDC recommends that the general public voluntarily wear face coverings when out in public, such as in grocery stores or the pharmacy.
 Don’t panic if you don’t have one.
-You can easily make one with a bandana or a scrap of cotton fabric and hair ties or rubber bands.
 Learn how to make one here along with other important information including how a cloth face mask should fit and be cleaned.

 Social distancing, also called physical distancing, means keeping space between yourself and other people outside of your home.